intersystems-community/integratedml-custom-models/docs/EAP_FAQ.md

 ---

-**Q: How many participants are in the EAP?**
+**Q: What should I expect during the EAP?**

-A: 5 participants in this initial EAP cohort.
-This small group allows for:
+A: As an open EAP participant, you can expect:

-- Personalized support and attention
+- **Email interaction**: The InterSystems Product team will engage with you via email throughout the program
-- Direct communication with product team
+- **User survey**: We'll ask you to complete at least one survey at the end of the EAP to share your experience and feedback
-- Manageable feedback volume for rapid iteration
+- **Direct communication**: Support and feedback channels with the product team
-- Higher quality feedback per participant
+- **Your feedback matters**: Your input directly shapes the final product before GA release

 ---